hulyak/react-tutorial/docs/doc3.md

 }, []);
 ```

-Let's check!
-It only runs once when the component is mounted or loaded.
+This only runs once when the component is mounted or loaded.

 It looks exactly like the behavior of `componentDidMount` in React classes.
 But we shouldn't compare with React class components.

-3. Lastly, we can pass a value or values inside an array dependency.
+1. Lastly, we can pass a value or values inside an array dependency.

 ```javascript
 // runs after every rerender if data has changed since last render